Relaxation of first-class constraints and the quantization of gauge theories: from "matter without matter" to the reappearance of time in quantum gravity: To gauge or not to gauge? The approach of Fock and Stueckelberg

 \subsubsection{General constraint redefinitions}

 What can we conclude about the constraint transformation in Eqs. \eref{depar-constraint}?
-If we assume that this transformation is invertible in a region of phase space in a neighborhood of $\Sigma$, then it is a particular case of a general transformation $\phi_a\mapsto \bar{\phi}_a(\phi)$ of constraints that is well defined and invertible in a neighborhood of $\Sigma$ and satisfies $\bar{\phi}_a = 0$ if, and only if, $\phi_a = 0$ (for every $a=1,\ldots,N$).
-Any such transformation must satisfy $\bar{\phi}_a = \tensor{M}{_a^b}\phi_b$ due to Eq. \eref{KT-0}, with $\tensor{M}{_a^b}$ being the coefficients of a matrix that must be non-divergent and invertible at least in a neighborhood of $\Sigma$.
+If we assume that this transformation is invertible in a region of phase space in a neighborhood of the constraint hypersurface, then it is a particular case of a general transformation $\phi_a\mapsto \bar{\phi}_a(\phi)$ of constraints that is well defined and invertible in a neighborhood of the constraint hypersurface and satisfies $\bar{\phi}_a = 0$ if, and only if, $\phi_a = 0$ (for every $a=1,\ldots,N$).
+Any such transformation must satisfy $\bar{\phi}_a = \tensor{M}{_a^b}\phi_b$ due to Eq. \eref{KT-0}, with $\tensor{M}{_a^b}$ being the coefficients of a matrix that must be non-divergent and invertible at least in a neighborhood of the constraint hypersurface.
+The new constraints $\bar{\phi}_a$ are thus independent, and they determine the same hypersurface as the original $\phi_a$ functions, but they will generally have different structure functions.